qiboteam/qibo-client/doc/source/index.rst

 .. note::
    In order to run jobs on the remote cluster it is mandatory to own a validated account.
-Please, sign up to
-   `this link <https://cloud.qibo.science>`_ to obtain the needed token to run computations on the cluster.
+Please, sign up to your preferred institution to obtain the needed token to run computations on the cluster.

 The following example shows how to launch a simulation job.